g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Improved Performance on Mobile Networks: Because users may regularly switch between multiple network connections in mobile situations, QUIC is built to function well in these conditions.
 It is ideally suited for mobile usage due to its rapid connection establishment and integrated dependability mechanisms, which lower latency and enhance user experience.

-* Flexibility and Adaptability: The flexibility and adaptability of HTTP/3 is intended to accommodate a broad variety of network environments and situations.
+* Flexibility and Adaptability: The flexibility and adaptability of HTTP/3 are intended to accommodate a broad variety of network environments and situations.
 It is appropriate for a range of use cases, including streaming and real-time communication as well as ordinary web browsing, thanks to its multiplexing, separate stream, and fast connection creation capabilities.

 **Limitations:**

 * Early Stage of Adoption: Since HTTP/3 is still relatively new, it might take some time for it to catch on.
 Although web servers, clients, and proxies are beginning to offer HTTP/3, not all platforms or devices have it yet.

 * Potential Compatibility Issues: Significant modifications to the underlying transport protocol introduced by HTTP/3 may cause incompatibilities with older network equipment, proxies, or firewalls that are not designed with QUIC in mind.
-This may have an effect on certain users' ability to visit websites that use HTTP/3.
+This may  affect certain users' ability to visit websites that use HTTP/3.

 * Increased Complexity: Compared to conventional TCP-based protocols, implementing HTTP/3 and QUIC can be more difficult, particularly for developers and administrators who are unfamiliar with the subtleties of UDP and stream-based communication.
 It could be necessary to provide more time and resources for connection management, congestion control, and error handling.